 Some of our favourites are rosemary, thyme, mint, basil and sage.
 You can also tuck a sprig into your napkin for a more personalised place setting.

-You can also use cheap and cheerful potted colour, available from your local nursery or gardening centre.
-They add a burst of colour to the table and look oh so pretty too.
-Get more bang for your buck and use these as gifts for your guests too!
+Alternatively, you could use cheap and cheerful potted colour.
+These small flowering plants, like pansies, generally cost under $5 and are available from your local nursery or gardening centre.
+They add a burst of colour to the table and look-oh-so pretty too.

 Ah candles!
 We are officially obsessed here at Style Curator HQ (check out our fave summer candle scents here).
 No, seriously… we think we have a problem!
 Candles are a simple way to add elegance to your table as well as warmth and ambience.